bigladder/courier/README.md

 Courierr has two audiences:

 1. Library developers that want to give their clients flexibility in message logging and error handling, and
-2. Clients adopting the libraries developed by #1
+2. Clients adopting such libraries

 ### Library Developers